Skip to content

 Overview

 TrafilaturaCrawler is a web crawler that uses the Trafilatura library for content extraction and Langroid's parsing capabilities for further processing.
-This crawler is useful when you need more control over the parsing process and want to leverage Langroid's document processing tools.

 Parameters